-- c.
-Nominations for the Award The OED will make an electronic solicitation to the CRCPD membership for nominations for the Radon Hero Award during September of each year.
-CRCPD members may submit their nomination along with a letter of recommendation to the OED office on or before November 1. - d.
-Frequency and Number of Awards This is an annual award that can be given to more than one individual. - e.
-Selection Process The nominations will be forwarded to the CRCPD E-25 Committee on Radon who will make a recommendation of a recipient to the CRCPD Board of Directors on or before December 1.
+- Nominations for the Award c.
+The OED will make an electronic solicitation to the CRCPD membership for nominations for the Radon Hero Award during September of each year.
+CRCPD members may submit their nomination along with a letter of recommendation to the OED office on or before November 1. - Frequency and Number of Awards d. - This is an annual award that can be given to more than one individual. - Selection Process e.
+The nominations will be forwarded to the CRCPD E-25 Committee on Radon who will make a recommendation of a recipient to the CRCPD Board of Directors on or before December 1.
 The Board of Directors may approve or reject the recommendation. - f.
-Type of Award The award consists of plaque naming the recipient and recognizing their significant accomplishments. - g.
-Presentation
+Type of Award

+The award consists of plaque naming the recipient and recognizing their significant accomplishments.